rsrohan98/Kubernetes/02-Labels and Annotations/README.md

-# Lables: Used as labels in filtering or identifying. eg: among 100 POD's which POD is for DEV /SAS project etc
+# Lables: Used as labels in filtering or identifying. eg: among 100 POD's which POD is for DEV /SAS project etc.

 Reference Links: https://devops4solutions.medium.com/kubernetes-labels-and-annotation-3bb0a5a22193

                  https://ishanul.medium.com/importance-of-labeling-and-annotating-your-kubernetes-objects-dee5d18d741c